 Simply download this jar file and double click on it to start its execution.
-Before you start, you should be familiar with Eclipse and have a relatively recent version of Eclipse that you can add a plug-in to installed on your system.
+Before you start, you should be familiar with Eclipse and have a relatively recent version of Eclipse for Java that is writable so you can add a plug-in to installed on your system.

 Instructions for installing and setting up the system are avaiable but might be out of date.

 Note that the newest versions of Code Bubbles require Java 7 and Eclipse 4.X.
 We will be moving to Java 8 in the summer of 2017.